Request A Free Consultation

 If You’re the Victim of Someone’s Criminal DUI, Can You Receive Financial Compensation?

-If you choose to file a civil claim because you were victimized by a Phoenix DUI accident, it’s clear that the driver is a named defendant.
+If you choose to file a civil claim because you were victimized by a Phoenix drunk driving accident, it’s clear that the driver is a named defendant.
 However, did you know that there may be others who may be liable for your injuries and damages?
 In many cases, the business or establishment that overserved the drunk driver may be legally responsible, under Arizona’s dram shop liability Law.
 According to A.R.S. § 4-311:

 4-311.
 Liability for serving intoxicated person or minor; definition